vordimous/zilla-docs/src/solutions/how-tos/amazon-msk/secure-public-access/development.md

 ```

 ::: info
-When you followed the [Create Certificate Authority (ACM)](./../../aws-services/create-certificate-authority-acm.md) guide, you exported the private CA certificate to a file called `Certificate.pem`.
+When you followed the [Create Certificate Authority](./../../aws-services/create-certificate-authority-acm.md) guide, you exported the private CA certificate to a file called `Certificate.pem`.
 :::

 ### Configure the Kafka Client